segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 // This line will block execution until all events in the artificial batch have been delivered await Promise.all([checkout, identify, seen, added, clicked])
 ```
-In the case where all events are delivered without any user behavior, you can explicitly guarantee delivery as shown in this example code:
+In the case where all events are delivered without any user behavior, you can guarantee delivery with explicit batching as shown in this example code:

 ```js
 // Will wait for all events to be delivered before moving on.